 With remote working the norm rather than the exception for many and procurement executives increasingly turning to automation to boost efficiencies and effectiveness in their sourcing processes, it’s of little surprise that technology has played a pivotal role in keeping businesses with supply chains afloat.

 But even so, technology adoption rates among procurement teams continue to face high friction and resistance.
-Ardent Partners’ State of Procurement 2021’ report suggests an “incremental rather than meteoric” pace of adoption of procurement technology for the next 24 months, with just over half (54%) of CPOs surveyed currently using eProcurement, 46% using eSourcing and just 20% using sourcing optimization.
+Ardent Partners’ State of Procurement 2021’ report suggests an “incremental rather than meteoric” pace of adoption of procurement technology for the next 24 months, with just over half (54%) of CPOs surveyed currently using eProcurement, 46% using eSourcing software and just 20% using sourcing optimization.

 It’s a concerning trend as – in our view – widespread adoption is the benchmark of success for a new e-sourcing solution.
 We would even go so far as to say adoption is an e-sourcing tool’s most valuable KPI, and for most companies using sourcing optimization, they see 100% ROI after just their first sourcing event in such tools.

 Of course, implementing technology can impact how employees manage their workload, and many won’t accept the change with open arms.
-As was seen with first-generation sourcing tools, if the power and flexibility to adapt rules, enter into expressive negotiations and cater for special conditions aren’t there, teams are going to return to using a solution that they’re more comfortable with, even if that only option is a spreadsheet and email.
+As was seen with first-generation esourcing tools, if the power and flexibility to adapt rules, enter into expressive negotiations and cater for special conditions aren’t there, teams are going to return to using a solution that they’re more comfortable with, even if that only option is a spreadsheet and email.

-But even with modern sourcing tools, if the new technology's importance and time-saving benefits aren’t understood or valued by its users, then successful implementation is very unlikely.
+But even with modern sourcing software, if the new technology's importance and time-saving benefits aren’t understood or valued by its users, then successful implementation is very unlikely.
 As the Keelvar team discussed in a May 2021 webinar:

 “You can have the most powerful sourcing optimization tool in the world, but if nobody in your organization knows how to use it, it does absolutely no good.”